 I made up this word to stress the importance of a consumer-friendly online shopping experience.
 ‘Amazonifying’ your online storefront means just because you are selling B2B, doesn’t mean you can get away with a clunky e-commerce site.
 Virtually everyone has bought something online as a consumer, and they’re used to first rate buying experience.
 Consumers are accustomed to certain features, layouts and a customer-focused experience.
 You need to adopt the same consumer-friendly features many of the great B2C online storefronts leverage.

 Make sure your homepage features products, educational content, and customer service features that can also be found deeper within your website.
 You want to communicate you’re a dynamic and active company, and the best way to do that is with a dynamic and active homepage.
 In addition, make sure your product pages are compelling, offering more than just a product/item number and product name.
 Customers prefer detailed descriptions and attributes.
-They expect photos.
+They expect multiple photos.
 They expect videos.
 They expect downloadable specifications and other guides.
-Often this involved aggregating product data from suppliers may not be native in your current ERP system.
+Often this involves aggregating product data from suppliers that may not be native in your current ERP system.
 However, it is important product information that consumers value when making a purchasing decision.
 Finally, make your checkout process fluid and intuitive.

 I work with a lot of distributors, including many STAFDA distributors, and they are often overwhelmed by the concept of selling online.
 Many find aggregating product data for the tens of thousands of SKUs they offer daunting.
 I advise them to consider the 80-20 rule – meaning 80% of their sales comes from 20% of their product offering.
 If this applies, they can start with the top 20% of product sellers to satisfy 80% of the customer base, and then grow from there.